studentmediene/Barteguiden/README.md

-Barteguiden-MarkedsWeb
+Barteguiden
 ======================

-A webapp that lets the event planners control which events that show up in Barteguiden.
+A webapp and server that lets the event planners control which events that show up in Barteguiden.

 ##Setup